andrijaivkovic/tremont/README.md

 White, or light grey text on dark background is much easier to read and puts less strain on eyes which helps people with visual disabilities navigate this site.
 Adding ARIA titles to each element was also one of the accessability features, the whole web site is navigable by keyboard and each link, title or body of text has a rich description for those using screen readers.

+#TODO

+Add Reservation form
+Make hamburger menu not scroll to the top of the page on click Make media queries cleaner
+CSS clean-uo